Is duty-free shopping cheaper?

 We compared duty-free prices with prices from supermarkets and department stores.

 Picking up a few bottles of duty-free wine or perfume at the airport is a ritual for many overseas travellers.
 But is it possible to find a better deal at your local shops and supermarkets?

-We took advertised prices for more than 30 items, from chocolates to high-end electronics, from the websites of three duty-free retailers and compared them with online prices from supermarkets, department stores and other retailers (all of which paid relevant import duty and GST).
+We took advertised prices for 40 items, from chocolates to high-end electronics, from the websites of three duty-free retailers and compared them with online prices from supermarkets, department stores and other major retailers (all of which paid relevant import duty and GST).